rwilliams58/onnx/docs/Operators.md

   Dropout takes one input data (Tensor<float>) and produces two Tensor outputs, output (Tensor<float>) and mask (Tensor<bool>).
-Depending on whether it is in test mode or not, the output Y will either be a random dropout, or a simple copy of the input.
-Note that our implementation of Dropout does scaling in the training phase, so during testing nothing needs to be done.
+Depending on whether it is in test mode or not, the output, Y, will either be a random dropout or a simple copy of the input.
+Note that our implementation of Dropout does scaling in the training phase, so nothing needs to be done during testing.

 #### Attributes

 <dl>
 <dt><tt>is_test</tt> : int</dt>
-<dd>(int, default 0) if nonzero, run dropout in test mode where the output is simply Y = X.</dd>
+<dd>(int, default 0) If non-zero, run dropout in test mode where the output is simply Y = X.</dd>
 <dt><tt>ratio</tt> : float</dt>
-<dd>(float, default 0.5) the ratio of random dropout</dd>
+<dd>(float, default 0.5) The ratio of random dropout.</dd>
 </dl>

 #### Inputs